Reformed Presbyterian Church

 Section 1: Membership

-Presbytery C.Y. shall be composed of youth from 14 years to 24 years of age that are at least baptized members of Midwest Presbytery Reformed Presbyterian churches.
+- Presbytery C.Y. shall be composed of high school and college youth aged 14-24 that are at least baptized members of Midwest Presbytery Reformed Presbyterian churches.

 Section 1: Officers

-- The officers of the Presbytery C.Y. shall be: President, Vice President, Secretary/Registrar, Treasurer, Manager, and Recreation Director.
+- The officers of the Presbytery C.Y. shall be: President, Vice President, Secretary/Registrar, Treasurer, Assistant Camp Manager, and Recreation Director.

 - The Executive Committee shall be composed of these officers, and shall work under the supervision of the Presbytery Youth Sponsor.